 Wisdom tooth removal typically prevents or resolves these problems.
 Early removal is recommended to avoid future problems and to decrease the surgical risk involved with the procedure.

 Wisdom tooth removal is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Davis is well-trained and licensed to provide various types of anesthesia ranging from local anesthesia to intravenous sedation to general anesthesia.
-Dr. Davis will discuss these options, as well as all surgical risks, with you at your consultation appointment.
+Dr. Ebrahimi is well-trained and licensed to provide various types of anesthesia ranging from local anesthesia to intravenous sedation to general anesthesia.
+Dr. Ebrahimi will discuss these options, as well as all surgical risks, with you at your consultation appointment.